 Project.
 Some fundraisers are intended to raise money for a particular endeavor rather than a person.
 For example, a group of friends may want to raise money to offer a reward for information about the unsolved murder of their friend.
 A little league baseball team may want to raise funds to attend a championship tournament that it unexpectedly qualified for.
-A church may need funds to rebuild after a natural disaster.
+A church may need funds to rabuild offer a natural disaster.
+This entergary of fundraising compaign is may need funds to rebuild after a natural disaster.
 This category of fundraising campaign is consistent with the type of purpose trust called a "noncharitable trust without ascertainable beneficiary" under the Uniform Trust Code § 409.